-Since joining Waterman and beginning my apprenticeship in Civil Engineering, I have had the opportunity to work on a variety of projects at different stages of the design phase, facing a new challenge for each one.
+Since joining Waterman in London and beginning my apprenticeship in Civil Engineering, I have had the opportunity to work on a variety of exciting projects at different stages of the design phase, facing a new challenge for each one.
 I really enjoy the ability to work independently whilst learning on the job.

 Having an interest in engineering design, I decided an apprenticeship would provide a good opportunity to gain skills in an office environment and participate in engineering projects rather than just being an observer.
 The real benefits are learning from peers and gaining knowledge of working on real construction projects whilst obtaining recognised qualifications.

 Before joining Waterman, I was quite shy and found it difficult to articulate my ideas.
 Being part of a team has really made a difference to my communication skills.
 Interacting with people and solving problems together has improved my self-confidence.
 I have also learnt a lot about the construction design process, facing a new challenge for each project, which would have been hard to completely grasp from classroom-based training.